casnix/PRTGQoSReflection/readme-template.md

 If an IP is specified in "replyip" the program will only process UDP packets from this IP and drop others.

 ## Debugging
-To debug whats going on call the script with the additional parameter -d or --debug
+To debug whats going on call the program with the additional parameter -d or --debug